samcal/ReactiveStarscream/examples/SimpleTest/README.md

 # Usage

-First make sure you have the gem dependencies of websocket server.
+First, install the dependencies of the server and the app.

 ```
-gem install em-websocket
+bundle install
-gem install faker
+carthage update
 ```

 Next simply run: